codetriplett/stew/README.md

 ```

 ### Impulses
-Impulses are child nodes that respond to state changes.
-They are defined as functions with their most immediate local state as the only parameter.
-Any top-level property read from this state during render will subscribe the function to changes to those properties, which will trigger an update.
+Impulses are sections of the layout that respond to state changes.
+They are defined as functions and are passed their most immediate local state.
+Any top-level property read from this state during its execution will subscribe the function to changes to those properties, which will trigger an update.
 Updates only run client-side or when custom documents are used.

 ```js
 ({ expanded }) =>